Teekafey/Hackerrank-Oracle-SQL/Weather Observation Station XVI.md

 ```
 **Explanation of the Query:**

-- SELECT TRUNC(MAX(LAT_N), 4):
+- SELECT ROUND(MIN(LAT_N), 4):
-  - MAX(LAT_N): returns the maximum of all values in the LAT_N column that meet the conditions.
+  - MIN(LAT_N): returns the minimum of all values in the LAT_N column that meet the conditions.

-  - TRUNC(..., 4): truncates the result to 4 decimal places, ensuring the output is precise to 4 decimal digits without rounding.
-Read more about the TRUNC function [here.](https://docs.oracle.com/en/database/oracle/oracle-database/19/sqlrf/TRUNC-number.html)
+  - ROUND(..., 4): rounds the result to 4 decimal places, ensuring the output is precise to 4 decimal digits.

-- AS max_lat: Gives the result an alias (max_lat) for easier readability and access in the result set.
+- AS min_lat: Gives the result an alias (min_lat) for easier readability and access in the result set.

 - FROM station: Specifies the STATION table as the source of data.

-- WHERE **LAT_N < 137.2345**: Filters rows where the LAT_N column's values less than **137.2345**.
-Only these rows are considered for the max calculation.
+- WHERE **LAT_N > 38.7780**: Filters rows where the LAT_N column's values greater than **38.7780**.
+Only these rows are considered for the min calculation.